 b) Cases where root canal treatment is required.

 Instead, they must first perform root canal treatment so to remedy the problem with the nerve.
 Once this has been completed, a dental crown can be placed.

 Clearly, no dentist can know precisely what set of circumstances will transpire with a tooth.
-When they make a recommendation for a crown, they are simply advising you as to what they consider (based on their years of dental training and clinical experience) to be the most predictable treatment in regards to the long-term health of your tooth.
+When they make a recommendation for placing a crown, they are simply advising you as to what they consider (based on their years of dental training and clinical experience) to be the most predictable treatment in regard to the long-term health of your tooth.